Reading: Applied Part 4. LLM Duel: Verifier vs. Implementer in Formal Statements

 Steps

 1. cd book2/examples/tribunal.
-Expected: you are in the runnable example directory.
+Expectation: you are in the runnable example directory.

-2. python3 scripts/run_duel.py --spec specs/autoscale_spec.yaml --cases cases/ --out out/duel.json. *Expected: out/duel.json is created with verdicts on counterexamples.*
+2. python3 scripts/run_duel.py --spec specs/autoscale_spec.yaml --cases cases/ --out out/duel.json. *Expectation: out/duel.json is created with verdicts on the counterexamples.*

 3. Find the autoscale_counter_200pct case in out/duel.json.
-Expected: you can see which Then was checked and why the counterexample is admissible by input schema.
+Expectation: it is clear which Then was checked and why the counterexample is admissible by the input schema.

-4. Rewrite the output into validation.md: duel_id, assertion_id, counterexample, verdict, next_guard.
+4. Rewrite the output in validation.md: duel_id, assertion_id, counterexample, verdict, next_guard.

-5. Do not proceed to full file arbitration.
-In this minimum, only proving that one counterexample turns into a new verifiable rule matters.
+5. Do not move on to file arbitration as a whole.
+In this minimum, it is only important to prove that one counterexample turns into a new checkable rule.

-A counterexample contains only the fields necessary for violation: current replicas, quota, limit, and scaling percentage.
-If extra fields are needed for explanation, the counterexample is not yet minimal.
+The counterexample contains only the fields needed for the violation: current replicas, quota, limit, and scaling percent.
+If extra fields are needed to explain it, the counterexample is not yet minimal.

-Transfer to capstone/validation.md one duel_id, one assertion_id, a minimal counterexample, and next_guard.
+Transfer to capstone/validation.md one duel_id, one assertion_id, the minimal counterexample, and next_guard.
 The runnable example uses autoscale_200pct, while the main graded case is high_memory_usage.
-Transfer is done not by copying the counterexample, but by formulating the principle.
+The transfer is done not by copying the counterexample, but by formulating the principle.

-What to take from autoscale_200pctWhat to write in capstone/validation.md for high_memory_usage
+What to take from autoscale_200pctWhat to record in capstone/validation.md for high_memory_usage

 next_guard: duplicate_webhook_must_not_double_scalenext_guard: stateful + backup=false blocks dry-run even with readiness >= 23/25

-Operational boundary: quota, blast-radiusOperational boundary: restart_pod does not expand to namespace
+Operational boundary: quota, blast-radiusOperational boundary: restart_pod is not extended to namespace

 Minimal fragment: